doubco/styled-lib/README.md

 You can ...

 - manage your theme variables
-- write readable styled components
+- write more readable styled components
 - manage your mixins
 - easy `polished` support for all your colors